Ph.D. Program Graduates

 Davi Schirmer Reis, Ph.D.

-Non-native English speaking teachers and professional legitimacy: A sociocultural theoretical perspective on identity transformation
+Non-native English speaking teachers and professional legitimacy: A sociocultural theoretical perspective on identity transformation.

 Analytical Analyst, Grammarly, Pittsburgh, PA